harshankur/officeParser/README.md

 ```
 const officeParser = require('officeparser');

-officeParser.parseOffice("/path/to/officeFile", function(data){
+officeParser.parseOffice("/path/to/officeFile", function(data, err){
         // "data" string in the callback here is the text parsed from the office file passed in the first argument above
+        if (err) return console.log(err);
         console.log(data)
 })

 ```

+**Please take note: I have breached convention in placing err as second argument in my callback but please understand that I had to do it to not break other people's existing modules.**

-*Optionally change decompression location for office Files at persionalised locations for environments with restricted write access*
+*Optionally change decompression location for office Files at personalised locations for environments with restricted write access*

 ```
 const officeParser = require('officeparser');